 Community land trusts are becoming more popular across the country as the affordable housing crisis increases in urgency.
-Many city governments are adopting policies that help to incentivize or pay for CLT home development.
+Many city governments are adopting policies that help to incentivize or invest in CLT home development.

-Municipalities can partner with Trust Montana by donating land, providing subsidy to increase the affordability of a project, identifying prospective project sites and shepherding projects through subdivision, and by creating policies that incentivize builders to develop homes on CLT land.
+Municipalities can partner with Trust Montana by 1) donating land, 2) providing subsidy to increase the affordability of a project, 3) identifying prospective project sites and shepherding projects through subdivision, and 4) by creating policies that incentivize builders to develop affordable homes that can be stewarded Trust Montana to ensure their permanent affordability.

-Municipalities have the power to work with developers to increase the allowable density of a project or ease the permitting process in exchange for the builder agreeing to sell homes to a CLT at a subsidized price.
+Municipalities have the power to increase the allowable density of a project or ease the permitting process in exchange for a builder agreeing to sell homes to a CLT at a subsidized price.

 The goals of the partnerships we enter into with Habitat affiliates are to 1) increase the length of time Habitat-built homes are affordable, and 2) leverage the resources of both the CLT and the Habitat affiliate in order to serve more people over time.